 An estimated 80% of U.S. GDP is services, such as financial services and health care.
 NAFTA eliminates trade barriers in most service sectors, which are regulated.
 NAFTA requires governments to publish all regulations, lowering hidden costs of doing business.

 4. Created Jobs

 Even imports from NAFTA partners created jobs.
-That's because almost 40% of U.S. imports from Mexico originated with American companies.
+Almost 40% of U.S. imports from Mexico originated with American companies.
 They designed the products domestically, then outsourced some portion of the process in Mexico.
 Without NAFTA, they would have gone to China.
 They may not have been created at all.

 5. Increased Foreign Direct Investment

 Since NAFTA was enacted, U.S. foreign direct investment in Canada and Mexico has more than tripled to $500.9 billion.
 In 2017, U.S. investors poured $391.2 billion into Canada and $109.7 billion into Mexico.
 That boosted profits for U.S. businesses by giving them more opportunities to develop and markets to explore.

 Canadian and Mexican FDI in the United States grew to $471.1 billion.
 Canadian investors sank $453.1 billion while Mexican companies invested $18 billion.
 That's up from $219.2 billion in 2007.
 That’s additional investment which went mostly to U.S. manufacturing, insurance, and banking companies.

 NAFTA protected intellectual properties.
 It helped innovative businesses by discouraging pirating.
 It boosted FDI because companies know that international law will safeguard their rights.
 NAFTA reduced investors' risk by guaranteeing they will have the same legal rights as local investors.
 Through NAFTA, investors can make legal claims against the government if it nationalizes their industry or takes their property by eminent domain.